hsp-panda/dockerfiles-panda/README.md

 ## Bonus content

 If you have gotten this far, congratulations!
 Have yourself a cookie.
-Eat it as messy as possible!
+And mess it up.

 ![cookie](https://media4.giphy.com/media/HGe4zsOVo7Jvy/200.gif)